Gordon Redding: Professional career

-He has also served as a consultant on executive development, strategy and organisation for large organizations, including HSBC, Cathay Pacific, Hutchison Whampoa, Mandarin Oriental Hotels Group, Bank Mandiri, BHP Billiton, Daimler Chrysler, Christie's and a number of Asian regional conglomerates such as Hutchison Whampoa.
+He also served as a consultant on executive development, strategy and organisation for large organizations, including HSBC, Cathay Pacific, Hutchison Whampoa, Mandarin Oriental Hotel Group, Bank Mandiri, BHP, Daimler Chrysler, Christie's and a number of Asian regional conglomerates such as Hutchison Whampoa.

-His consultancy has also included work on university governance for the University of Hong Kong, Australian National University, and Monash University.
+His consultancy also included work on university governance for the University of Hong Kong, Australian National University, and Monash University.